Toolquix

 Q4: Does the calculator provide step-by-step explanations?

-Yes, it offers detailed stepwise breakdowns of the bitwise operations performed, helping users understand the process behind the results.
+Yes, it offers detailed stepwise breakdowns of the bitwise Operation performed, helping users understand the process behind the results.

-Q5: Can I perform multiple bitwise operations at once?
+Q5: Can I perform multiple bitwise Operation at once?

-Some versions of the calculator allow chaining of multiple operations, but typically operations are performed between two inputs at a time for clarity.
+Some versions of the calculator allow chaining of multiple Operation, but typically Operation are performed between two inputs at a time for clarity.

 Q6: Is there a way to convert between binary, decimal, and hexadecimal?